2 Thessalonians Chapter 1

 “Suffer”: Having a right attitude towards suffering is essential and that required attitude is concern for the kingdom of God.
 They were not self-centered, but concentrated on God’s kingdom.
 Their focus was not on personal comfort, fulfillment and happiness, but on the glory of God and the fulfillment of His purposes.

-So the Thessalonians demonstrated that their salvation, determined by faith alone in the Lord Jesus Christ, was genuine because they, like Christ, were willing to suffer on account of God and His kingdom.
+So, the Thessalonians demonstrated that their salvation, determined by faith alone in the Lord Jesus Christ, was genuine because they, like Christ, were willing to suffer because of God and His kingdom.
 They suffered unjustly as objects of man’s wrath against Christ and His kingdom (Acts 5:41; Phil.
 3:10; Col 1:24).
 “Kingdom of God” is used here in its spiritual sense of salvation.

 Romans 8:17 "And if children, then heirs; heirs of God, and joint heirs with Christ; if so be that we suffer with [him], that we may be also glorified together."

 1 Peter 2:20 "For what glory [is it], if, when ye be buffeted for your faults, ye shall take it patiently? but if, when ye do well, and suffer [for it], ye take it patiently, this [is] acceptable with God."

 2 Thessalonians 1:6 "Seeing [it is] a righteous thing with God to recompense tribulation to them that trouble you;"